pipekit/argo-workflows-ci-example/README.md

 ![Deployed Application Screenshot](assets/images/deployed-app-screenshot.png)

 ## The Workflow...
 * pulls a repo from git.
-Specifically pulling a branch based on a pull request;
+Specifically simulating pulling a branch based on a pull request;
 * merges the target branch into it;
 * modifies the html that will be copied into the container to inject the unique name of the running workflow;
 * builds a container from a Dockerfile and pushes to a registry;